Generic Name: Quetiapine Extended-Release Tablets (kwe TYE a peen)

-- There is a higher chance of death in older adults who take Seroquel XR (quetiapine sustained-release tablets) for mental problems caused by dementia.
+- There is a higher chance of death in older adults who take Seroquel XR (quetiapine extended-release tablets) for mental problems caused by dementia.
 Most of the deaths were linked to heart disease or infection.
 This medicine is not approved to treat mental problems caused by dementia.

 - This medicine is not approved for use in children younger than 10 years of age.
 Talk with the doctor.